plone/training/mastering-plone/views_3.rst

     Python code is faster than code executed in templates.
 It's also easy to add caching to methods.

 DRY, or "Don't Repeat Yourself":
     In Python you can reuse methods and easily refactor code.
-Refactoring TAL usually means having to do big changes in the html-structure which results in incomprehensible diffs.
+Refactoring TAL usually means having to do big changes in the html structure which results in incomprehensible diffs.

-The MVC-Schema does not directly apply to Plone but look at it like this:
+The MVC schema does not directly apply to Plone but look at it like this:

 Model:
     the object